 3. Starting Your Career Sooner

 Students at a technical school can expect to start earning a living and gaining real experience much sooner.

 “Technical schools used to be a last resort,” Schears says, “but thanks to people like Mike Rowe from Dirty Jobs and others, there is a change in perspective.
 You can earn a decent living with a technical education.”

 This is especially helpful for students who may not be able to afford many years in college, or who may not be willing to put themselves in too much debt for their education.

 Technical schools are also great for students who may need to support themselves or their families and cannot afford to spend too much time without a steady income stream.
 The sooner a student graduates, the sooner they can start earning a full-time salary, making the turnaround time considerably shorter than a traditional four-year college.

 4. Determining What’s Best for You

-It can be difficult to make a decision between a four-year university, community college, and technical school, even after weighing the benefits and drawbacks of each.
-Soon-to-matriculate students need to ask themselves a series of key questions to self-assess where they will be most successful.
+It can be difficult to choose among a four-year university, community college, and technical school, even after weighing the benefits and drawbacks of each.
+Soon-to-matriculate students need to ask themselves a series of key questions to assess where they will be most successful.

-Alternatively, if you are dead set on a specific passion — and have a drive to do tactile, hands-on work — then a technical school is your best bet.
+Alternatively, if you have a specific passion, and the drive to do tactile, hands-on work, then a technical school is your best bet.